 But to each his own.
 We are all where we are mostly not because of our personal choices, but more to do with prevailing circumstances.
 For those in the diaspora, the loneliness can be cancerous, but they have limited options, coming back home, they will never adapt, especially if they have been living there for a long period.

 The truth is, cultures are different.
-And to adjust into another man’s culture it is never easy.
-I saw even among African-Americans despite living in America for more than four centuries, they were lost in dealing with the white-man’s culture.
+And to adjust into another man’s culture is never easy.
+I saw even this among African-Americans; despite living in America for more than four centuries, they were lost in dealing with the white-man’s culture.